How To Buy Bitcoin Anonymously

 You can’t partake in buying and selling Bitcoin unless you give your government issued ID.
 Big Brother wants to know everything, especially when money is involved.

 But there are ways of to buy Bitcoin anonymously, and if you prefer to remain private and not to let anybody know what you’re buying, read on…

 Many people don’t understand why any law-abiding citizen feels the need to remain anonymous.
 They think if you have nothing to hide, no problem.

-Everybody is different and most people are willing to give away every part of their online footprint for convenience.
+Everybody is different, however, and most people are willing to give away every part of their online footprint for convenience.

 But we’re not talking about Facebook, or Twitter.
 Bitcoin is real value, and with it being an open ledger and traceable, somebody knowing you own Bitcoin can put you at risk.

-Every Bitcoin address associated with your name reveals how many bitcoins you have, when you received them, who sent you them, and who you sent them to, unless the sender and receiver took careful steps to remain anonymous.
+Every Bitcoin address associated with your name reveals how many bitcoins you have.
+It also lets on when you received them, who sent you them, and who you sent them to – unless the sender and receiver took careful steps to remain anonymous.